lmc2179/lmc2179.github.io/drafts/decisions.md

 image: decision.png
 ---

-*Machine learning practitioners spend a lot of time thinking about whether their model makes good predictions.
-But for ML to add value, its predictions need to be harnessed for decision making, not just prediction.*
+*Machine learning practitioners spend a lot of time thinking about whether their model makes good predictions, usually in the form of checking calibration, accuracy, ROC-AUC, precision or recall.
+But for ML to add value, its predictions need to be harnessed for decision making, not just prediction.
+We'll walk through how you can use probabilistic classifiers not just to make accurate predictions, but to make decisions that lead to the best outcomes.*

 # The point of machine learning is to make predictions that help us decisions